 Where to plant your strawberries

 Ok, so let’s be honest.
 I’ve got this massive raised bed.
 It’s about eight foot by four foot, really handy, but strawberries will actually grow anywhere as long as you give them that really good rich soil they want and you feed them and apart from that, all they want is some shelter.
-They don’t like bad frosts.
-It can kill off the plants so give them a bit of shelter and importantly, they like lots of sun.
+Strawberries are frost-hardy perennials, so they will cope just find out in my garden over winter but if you can so give them a bit of shelter it can help those flowers and fruit develop a little earlier and keep things on track.
+Oh and importantly, they like lots of sun.
 It’s the sun that ripens the fruit so the more sun, the quicker your berries will ripen.

-OK but in saying that, I’ve got them in this raised bed but you can grow them just in standard soil bed in your garden, you can grow them in hanging baskets and pots or containers.
+OK but in saying that, I’ve got them in this raised bed but you can grow them just in a standard soil bed in the ground, you can grow them in hanging baskets and pots or containers.
 And I suppose the good thing about baskets pots and containers is you can move around the garden and find the right spot for them.
 You aren’t stuck like I am with these big heavy beds.

 We are actually – absolutely pig sick of strawberries – so we could probably do with reducing this bed down.
 Sad but true.